waldoj/technology-budgeting/docs/index.md

 18F, Technology Transformation Service, General Services Administration

-_Note: This is a lightly updated version of [the original document](https://github.com/18F/technology-budgeting/blob/master/handbook.md), which was created by 18F._
+_Note: This is a lightly updated version of [the original document](https://github.com/18F/technology-budgeting/blob/master/handbook.md), which was created by 18F.
+[This document is also available in Czech](https://www.profant.eu/2020/prirucka-rizeni-statnich-it-projektu.html), as “Příručka řízení státních IT projektů.”_

 ## Introduction